 |If you need further help with the above information please ring 020 7594 8756

-Questions regarding the content and teaching of the above course should be addressed to the tutor, Greg Artus at firstname.lastname@example.org
+- Questions regarding the content and teaching of this course should be sent to the tutor, Mr Greg Artus, firstname.lastname@example.org

 - Questions about your enrolment and payment should be sent to the Programme Administrator, email@example.com